gunnarx/pyfrancagen/pyfranca_cpp/README.md

-= Prerequisites
+# Prerequisites

 * clang-format must be installed for post-processing of generated C/C++ code.
-If clangformat cannot be called then there is no friendly message - you will get a complaint and trace from python.
+If clang-format cannot be called then there is no friendly message - you will get a complaint and trace from python.

-* pyfranca and jinja2 (included as submodules here for convenience)
+* pyfranca and jinja2

-= Documentation
+# Documentation

 * Generated results are stored in src_gen/

-= BUGS
+# BUGS

 * Quite a few probably.
 This is a first attempt.
-* When a .fidl file imports another .fidl file this is not translated to
+* When a .fidl file imports another .fidl file there's an attempt to create necessary #include statements.
+It's not really guaranteed to work in all cases (yet).
-  #includes in C/C++ generation.
-Instead all types that are needed end up
+* Also I suspect types might be generated multiple times in multiple files, since each file is treated individually and not tracking each other.
-  being generated in the main types file.
+  Might be a lot to do here...
-* However, included files are generated, so for the most part there are no missing types to be able to compile a single .cpp file.
+* I've successfully compiled some of the skeleton classes, so resolving all types worked in those cases at least.
+But report when it's buggy.
-* Obviously advanced imports where only parts of another file are included are also not considered.
+* Obviously advanced Franca import statements where only parts of another file are included are also not considered.

-== TODO list
+# TODO list

 * Built-in Franca types are translated using a global typedef file franca_types.h.
 Of course some might prefer the code generator translates